PedroLasaro/repository-finder/README.md

 # repository-finder
-A per-user github repository finder
+A per-user github repository finder. created using create-react-app.